How to Design REST API? The Twitter Example

 attributes added to request class

-That's all for the request part.
-You are free to create a more complex structure by creating more associated classes, but normally you don't need to do this.
+This completes the request part.
+You are free to create a more complex structure by creating more associated classes, but this is not usually necessary.
 Now, let's move on to the response part.

-11. Value(s) to be returned by server, if any, is modeled via the Response Body.
-In the Twitter example, a Tweet (object) will be returned by the tweeting API.
-To represent this, move your mouse pointer over the REST Response Body icon and drag out the Resource Catalog button at top right.
+11. Values to be returned by the server, if any, are modeled via the Response Body.
+In the Twitter example, a Tweet object will be returned by the tweeting API.
+To represent this, move your mouse pointer over the REST Response Body icon and drag out the Resource Catalog button at the top-right.

 mouse over rest response body

-12. Release the mouse button and select Association -> One Class from Resource Catalog.
+12. Release the mouse button and select Association -> One Class from the Resource Catalog.

 select asso one class